 Coming into force and scope of application

-The act is to come into force on 1 January 2020.
+The act came into force on 1 January 2020.

-Preferential treatment will be given only to projects on which work is started after the research incentives act has come into force or which are commissioned after the date of entry into force.
+Preferential treatment is given only to projects on which work is started after 01 January 2020 or which are commissioned after this date.